-The Council of Europe Action Plan to promote the rights and full participation of persons with disabilities in society also does not contain a definition of disability, as it agrees that this is a matter for individual member states and their national policy.
+The Council of Europe21 Action Plan to promote the rights and full participation of persons with disabilities in society also does not contain a definition of disability, as it agrees that this is a matter for individual member states and their national policy.
 The plan mentions all areas of life of persons with disabilities, but makes only indirect references to poverty.

-The Plan aims to provide a comprehensive framework that is flexible as well as adaptable in order to meet countryspecific conditions.
-It is intended to serve as a roadmap for policy makers, to enable them to design, adjust, refocus and implement appropriate plans, programmes and innovative strategies.
+The Plan aims to provide a comprehensive framework that is flexible as well as adaptable in order to meet country-specific conditions.
+It is intended to serve as a roadmap for policy makers, to enable them to design, adjust, refocus and implement appropriate plans, programmes and innovative strategies22.

-&lt;sup>20Deborah Mabbet, Disability and Social Exclusion in Europe, Brunel University, 2003, p.
-2. The author of the paper also refers to an extensive study performed by the Brunel University with the support of the European Commission in 2002: Definitions of Disability in Europe.
-A Comparative Analysis The Council of Europe is an intergovernmental organisation, distinct from the European Union, that was
+20Deborah Mabbet, Disability and Social Exclusion in Europe, Brunel University, 2003, p.
+2. The author of the paper also refers to an extensive study performed by the Brunel University with the support of the European Commission in 2003: Definitions of Disability in Europe, A Comparative Analysis pean Commission in 2002: Definitions of Disability in Europe.
+A Comparative Analysis21The Council of Europe is an intergovernmental organisation, distinct from the European Union, that was established in 1949.

-&lt;sup>21The Council of Europe is an intergovernmental organisation, distinct from the European Union, that was established in 1949.
 It currently groups 46 countries, among which 21 are from Central and Eastern Europe.

-&lt;sup>22Draft Council of Europe Action Plan to promote the rights and full participation of people with disabilities in society: improving the quality of life of people with disabilities in Europe 2006 - 2015.
+22Draft Council of Europe Action Plan to promote the rights and full participation of people with disabilities in society: improving the quality of life of people with disabilities in Europe 2006 - 2015.

-A recent study of Inclusion Europe demonstrates that persons with intellectual disabilities have difficulties in access to rights and justice in all EU Member States and accession countries, as well as in other Council of Europe member states.
+A recent study of Inclusion Europe23 demonstrates that persons with intellectual disabilities have difficulties in access to rights and justice in all EU Member States and accession countries, as well as in other Council of Europe member states.
 Equal access to rights and justice is fundamental in order to reduce poverty and social exclusion and to strengthen democratic governance.